WPBP/WordPress-Plugin-Boilerplate-Powered/README.md

 * Note that this boilerplate includes a `.pot` as a starting translation file.
 * Notes on managing assets prior to deployment are covered below
 * Tools used for translation are below

+###Extra

+If you want the support for a custom use of Wordpress Media Picker: https://github.com/thomasgriffin/New-Media-Image-Uploader

 ## Contents